saucelabs/elemental-next/frontend/docs/52-grid/javascript.md

 parallelization.
 That is to say, it can handle as many connections as you throw at it (within reason), but you will still need to find a way to execute your tests in parallel.

-Thanks to [Roman Isko](https://github.com/RomanIsko) for contributing the initial Java code for this tip.

 Happy Testing!

 ## About The Author